SolisAU/elasticsearch-plaso-pipelines/README.md

 ## Change Log

+* 30.09.2021
-30.09.2021  Fixed documentation relating to the Anonymous.mmdb and how to properly install this 28.09.2021  Updated Makefile to download the necessary files to build Anonymous.mmdb
+  * Fixed documentation relating to the Anonymous.mmdb and how to properly install this
+* 28.09.2021
+  * Updated Makefile to download the necessary files to build Anonymous.mmdb
-            Had to fix up a few things that were breaking that I just couldn't get my head around in the build process You need to have 8GB minimum to build the file (make build-mmdb).
+  * Had to fix up a few things that were breaking that I just couldn't get my head around in the build process
+  * You need to have 8GB minimum to build the file (make build-mmdb)